 - Lord Equipment: There are certain pieces of equipment that can be crafted at the forge, and which can grant important bonuses to the damage done by your units, and to the damage your army receives from enemy attacks.
-The Orange Combat set is relatively easy to craft, and provides an 18% reduction to the damage received from cavalry, distance, and artillery units, coupled with a 12% reduction from overall army damage.
+The Orange Combat set is relatively easy to craft and provides an 18% reduction to the damage received from cavalry, distance, and artillery units, coupled with a 12% reduction from overall army damage.
 The best set in the game, the Demon Hunter set, gives a whopping 30% damage reduction from all unit types, on top of a 50% army damage reduction, while also boosting the attack of the player’s troops by 30%, coupled with a 50% increase to his army damage.

 - Airship Abilities: Customizing and upgrading your airship is a great way to buff your damage and damage reduction.
 The Distance Devastation ability, for example, increases the damage your distance troops do against the other three types of units.
 Meanwhile, the three Cavalry Cannon abilities achieve the same effect, but with cavalry units instead of distance troops.
 Finally, the three infantry cover skills provide protection from infantry damage to your cavalry, distance, and artillery units.

 - Guard: Once you reach castle level 10, you will gain access to the guard building which allows you to hire and assign characters that bestow boosts to your city.
-The 5-star purple Gustavus Adolphus, for example, grants an infantry damage received buff to all the units stationed in your city.
+The 5-star purple Gustavus Adolphus, for example, grants infantry damage received a buff to all the units stationed in your city.